Cumulocity-IoT/apama-eplapps-tools/doc/using-pysys.rst

 If you do this, the default PySys test case comes with a run.py file.
 For these tests, you should remove that file, it is not needed.
 If you do want to use it, see the '`Advanced tests`_' section below.

 A PySys test case comprises a directory with a unique name, containing a pysystest.xml and an Input directory containing your test EPL monitors.
-These should be written according to the :doc:`Writing tests for EPL apps <testing-epl>` document, for example, AlarmOnMeasurementThresholdTest.mon in the provided samples.
+These should be written according to the `Writing tests for EPL apps <testing-epl.rst#writing-tests-for-epl-apps>`_ document, for example, AlarmOnMeasurementThresholdTest.mon in the provided samples.
 In particular, they must terminate either by all the listeners terminating or with an explicit 'die' statement.

 The test is configured through the pysystest.xml file.
 This contains the title and purpose, which you should use for a description of what your test does.
 You must also use it to specify how to run your test.
 To run a test using Apama EPL Apps in your Cumulocity IoT tenant, you must add the following block: